jvde-github/AIS-catcher/README.md

 ```console
 sox SDRuno_20200907_184926Z_161985kHz.wav -t raw -b 32 -e floating-point - |csdr shift_math_cc 0.165 | AIS-catcher  -r cf32 . -s 62500 -c X -v
 ```

 ### Multiple receiver models

-The command line provides  the ```-m``` option which allows for the selection of the specific receiver models.
-In the current version 4 different receiver models are embedded:
+The command line provides  the ```-m``` option which selects the specific decoding model.
+In the current version 4 different receiver models are embedded for raw data samples:

 - **Default Model** (``-m 2``): the default demodulation engine.
 - **Base Model (non-coherent)** (``-m 1``): using FM discriminator model, similar to RTL-AIS (and GNUAIS/Aisdecoder) with tweaks to the Phase Locked Loop  and main receiver filter (computed with a stochastic search algorithm).